closetgeekshow/closetgeekshow/README.md

 I wear many hats though most of them for fun.
 At work I wear a UX Architect hat🎩, design systems and bespoke UIs.
 I've been designing easy-to-use but complex UIs for over 15 years.
 Fascinated by all things webdev, gamedev and novel uses of technology.

-My fun hats:
-- 🥳 Web Developer
-- 🎓 Hobbyist Game Developer
-- 👒 Podfaded Podcaster
+My fun hats: 🥳 Web Developer, 🎓 Hobbyist Game Developer, 👒 Podfaded Podcaster

+#### What I'm up to
 - 🌱 I’m currently learning ChatGPT/LLMs, React, Unity, BabylonJS
 - 💬 Ask me about Axure RP, RAG, Unity or UI design